software-architecture-guild/katas-2025/README.md

 ### Idea

 Adding or modifying a Case Study is infrequent.
-On average, a new Case Study is introduced every three months, and the grading criteria for existing Cases are updated every two to four months.
+We assume that on average, a new Case Study is introduced every three months, and the grading criteria for existing Cases are updated every two to four months.
 This allows us to implement static prompts for each grading criterion, which can be reused to generate suggestions efficiently.

 An AI Engineer will monitor the performance of these prompts and adjust them whenever the acceptance rate drops below 80%.